abhikumar22/loader-app/README.md

         }
         ```
 - Since the Component has to be very minimal, for the ease of usage, so now we have added only 3 props which is required
+- If no structure is provided, then a default loader is shown